pipeargill/Open-Source-Wearables/README.md

 Masks play a significant role in Native American, Australian Aboriginal, African, and other indigenous ceremonies.
 They are worn for expression, storytelling, and connecting with the spiritual world.
 Many of these traditions have been lost but if anyone would like to share specific examples please reach out to me.

 This is not an exaustive list and I am not an expert, but there is enough information here to show that determining if an individual's reasion for wearing a mask is either religion or medical is an impossible task without legally enguaging with them, which authorities often will not have cause to do.
 This information is here to help protect the public and give aid to those who wish to challenge unjust or unconstitutional laws in the United States.
 I make no warrenties, do your own research.
-I am not a lawyer, I am a silly clown person who says silly thing.
+I am not a lawyer, I am a silly clown person who says silly clown things.